 What do you think of some of the car names you see on the road?
 Good?
 Bad?
 Crazy?
 Do you think you could do a better job of naming cars?
 How would you go about the process?

-In addition to being a Co-Founder & Editor of CarNewsCafe.com the author, Adam Yamada-Hanff, also is a branding and naming consultant.
-He helps companies and individuals create inspiring brand names for new products, services, and companies.
-Adam also helps companies acquire domain names to match brands.
+In addition to being a Co-Founder & Editor of CarNewsCafe.com the author, Adam Yamada-Hanff, also is a domain name and brand specialist.
+Adam helps companies and individuals find inspiring brand names for new products, services, and companies.
+You can contact Adam for domain brokerage and consulting services.